 Impact on the Legs

+The impact running has on your legs depends on the type of running you do.
+Long distance running (similar to light weight lifting) will work slow-twitch muscles and have an impact on the size of your legs.
 One of the most obvious benefits to running is the amount of calories you're sure to burn doing it.
 The Mayo Clinic states that you can burn between 600 and 1,300 calories per hour, depending on your weight and the pace you keep up during your run.
-You need muscular strength in the lower body to propel you forward throughout your run, which translates into muscle growth in the quads, glutes and calves.
+You need muscular strength in the lower body to propel you forward throughout your run, which translates into muscle growth in your thigh muscles.